yiyuma/technical-tutorials/Spring/Annotations.md

 - **@ControllerAdvice** will implemented the Exceptions for the Controller.
 - **@RestController** = @Controller + @ResponseBody (The return value of the methods will be saved in a ResponseBody.).
 It is for REST.
 It is class level annotation.
 - **@Service** is meta-annotation.
 It applied to Service implementations.
 Spring will automatically register the Service implementation.
+  - Service layer: uses Service Facade design pattern.
+It is intermediate layer for custom business logic.
+Integrate data from multiple sources(DAO/repositories).
+  - Service layer inject DAO and has the responsibility to manage transaction boundaries.
+Apply @Transactional annotation on service methods.
 - **@Repository**: specifies a repository.
 It supports component scanning.
 It translated JDBC exceptions.
 - **@Configuration** is meta-annotation.
 It is used for defining beans with @Bean (method level) and their dependencies.
 - **@Bean** is an annotation that Spring uses to gather beans at runtime.
 It is a method level annotation.
 The methods with @Bean must be in @Configuraion classes.
 We can use @Bean for the outside class.